MROM

 MBC2-SRAM-NEW-OK

-savegame @ Assets/mrom/common/DMG/F1RACE.SAV
+savegame @ Saves/mrom/common/DMG/F1RACE.SAV

 Linux (macOS?) users - mGBA only looks for a lower case *.sav file.
 Changing the file extension to lower case may be necessary.